PintoGideon/Visualizations-with-D3/Readme.md

 5. In D3, the values of svg elements like circle can only be set as left and top.
 The bar graphs always look inverted on screen like this.

 ```javascript

 .attr('x', d => x(d.name))
 		.attr('y', d => y(d.orders));
 ```

+# Enter and Exit Groups

+It is used to keep track of what elements are currently in the DOM.
+When we join data to elements, it keeps track of how many elements need to enter the DOM and how many elements need to be taken out of the DOM.

+# Updated Pattern in D3

+1. Update scales(domains) if they rely on our data
+2. Join updated data to elements
+3. Remove unwanted (if any) shapes using the exit selection
+4. Remove unwanted (if any) shapes using the exit selection
+5. Update current shapes in the dom